Firefighters tackle chemical blaze in New Jersey – latest updates

 No major injuries have been reported.

-Video posted on social media showed flame balls erupting on the side of a highway, with smoke and flames appearing to reach nearby trees and buildings.
+Video posted on social media on Friday night showed flame balls erupting on the side of a highway, with smoke and flames appearing to reach nearby trees and buildings.

 Follow live updates